 Global lesson plans on BetterLesson.com

-Discover dozens of global lesson plans created by previous fellows that can easily be replicated.
+Educators from around the world can access Global Learning Fellows’ lesson plans on BetterLesson.com.
+Discover dozens of global lesson plans created by previous Fellows that can be replicated.
+Download global lesson plans.

 What makes a lesson plan “global”?

 "I designed “The Power of Homelands” as my first unit introducing the challenges of global citizenship to students in my world literature class.
 This mini unit introduces diaspora literature, exploring the struggles and experiences of those populations displaced from their homelands. … I felt I would need time to establish students’ feelings about their own homes, build empathetic conversation about the importance of homes, and reveal current global problems related to population displacement.
 After establishing these foundations, I would then be able to launch into compelling world literature, connecting students to many global issues throughout the term.”